 Hey Isaac, care to share a little bit about yourself?

 Hi, I'm Isaac.
 I'm a California native and UCLA Grad who was med school bound before falling in love with User Experience Design.
 I enjoy jamming out on the drums, snowboarding, and playing golf on my free time.
 I've recently picked up film photography which I have been loving.

 What made you switch career paths and get interested in your field?

 My day to day consists of wireframing, prototyping, usability testing, and research.
 You can often catch me collaborating with product managers and developers, in addition to sketching strategies and user flows on a whiteboard.
-I'm also involved in leading client presentations and working sessions with our design team.

 What would you tell your younger self?